+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 MARIO KART ON THE STREETS OF TOKYO

 Have you always dreamed of driving Mario Kart on open roads?
 Japan got you covered.
-There are actually some from our editorial staff in the picture!
+There are some from our editorial staff in the picture!

 A BIG must for anyone visiting Japan.
 However, it is important to remember that an International Driver’s License is required to drive the go-kart on the road.
 That is, they do not let you out with a regular Swedish driver’s license.
-You can get an international driver’s license at home before you go through different federations depending on where in the country you are and cost only a couple of euros.
+You can get an international driver’s license at home before you go through different federations depending on where in the country you are and costs only a couple of euros.

 The official name is Street Kart Akihabara, but is also called MariCar.
-Booking of driving is done through an automated messenger chat on their Facebook page or via their own website.
+Booking of driving is done through an automated messenger chat on their Facebook page or via their website.

 Akihabara neo signs